 I remember when I first drove to campus to drop him off for orientation.
 It was so exciting. and I was greeted with a beautiful banner that said, “Welcome to Columbia.”
 But as we drove up Amsterdam Avenue for what may be the last time, I was hit with a stark contrast– no smiling people saying, “So glad to see you, Can we help get your things out of the car?”

 Instead, it was dark, isolated, and almost midnight, similar to how I was feeling on the inside.
 If I was honest, that was not how I imagined my final visit to Columbia would go.
 In my mind, our whole family would have traveled together to watch while my son’s name was called.

 I realize I am not alone in feeling this way.
 Many other graduates from all levels have had their graduation/commencement ceremonies postponed or even canceled.
 As family members who have supported them through the past 4 years, you, too, may be hoping for another outcome.

 The question for us now is, “How do we deal with the disappointment that we feel while also celebrating the accomplishments they have achieved?”

 Acknowledge your feelings.

-You may be angry, but if you look deeper what you may really be experiencing is disappointment, sadness, or grieving the loss of a dream.
+You may be angry.
+But if you look deeper, you may really be experiencing disappointment, sadness, or grieving the loss of a dream.
 Whatever you are feeling, let it come.
 Bottling it up and/or acting like everything is normal (which it obviously isn’t) may only make things worse.
 It’s ok to talk about how you feel.
 Make sure to listen to how other family members and friends are feeling, too.

 Because in today’s society, we have so few ceremonies that mark life’s transitions, find a way to commemorate the accomplishment – both now and later.
 If the school is providing some type of ceremony, think about participating even if it’s online.
 We are living in a different time now, so we have to be willing to change and adapt accordingly.
 But by all means, CELEBRATE!